The biclustering_wrapper() function runs the full

 cutoff_non_zero = 10 means regions must have MORE than 10

-non-zero samples (not equal to 10).
+non-zero targets (not equal to 10).

 Quantile threshold interpretation: